SaeeSaadat/Realtime-NMR-Multicore-MixedCriticality-Scheduler/README.md

 - `scheduling_policy`: The policy used for scheduling the tasks.
 (Only `EDF-VD` has been implemented)

+## UUniFast task generation
+Task generation based on the UUniFast algorithm is done based on [This Paper](https://sharif.edu/~ansari/pdfs/LETR-MC.pdf) Since we are using NMR, the utilization generated for HC tasks is divided by the number of copies needed to achieve the required reliability.

 ## Calculating the number of copies needed to ensure reliability
 using this formula:
 ```
 N = ceil(-log(1 - R) / log(P)) if P ≠ 0, else 0
 ```
 The number of copies we need for a task with failure rate of P to achieve reliability of R is calculated.

+## Task Assignment
+The tasks are assigned to cores based on the chosen policy.
+The policies implemented are `WFD` and `FFD`.